Kirk-Str/DataDumper/README.md

 # DataDumper

-* DataDumper is a tool to migrate SQL databases from primary database to secondary database with one click.
+* DataDumper is a simple tool to migrate MS-SQL databases from primary database to secondary database with one click.

 * It requires primary sql connection string, secondary sql connection string to Initiate the table listing.